benlug/project-go-game/README.md

 - **Interactive GUI**: Allows players to place stones on a 9x9 board.
 - **Game Rules**: Implements core Go rules, including capturing stones and checking for valid moves.
 - **Territory Marking**: Automatically claims territory and computes scores.
-- **MVC Architecture**: Clean separation of concerns for maintainability and scalability.

 ## Installation
 1. Clone the repository